ikjordan/ABIE/README.md

 ### `saturn.py`
 Simulates two moons of Saturn - Epimetheus and Janus, which are co-orbital.
-The change in orbital radius every 4 to 5 years as the moons swap is graphed using `Matplotlib`
+The change in orbital radius every 4 to 5 years can be seen as the moons approach each other.
+As they get close the semimajor axis of the trailing moon increases, until it is larger then that of the leading moon.
+At that point is falls further behind the leading moon.
+This can be seen in the graph of the relative angle between the bodies, which never goes to 0.

+### `oort.py`
+Based on the example in chapter 10.

+### `kuiper.py`
+A simulation comprising the Sun, Neptune and a large number of small Kuiper belt like objects.
+The simulation shows some of the the objects falling into resonance with Neptune.
+See e.g. https://en.wikipedia.org/wiki/Resonant_trans-Neptunian_object

+Illustrates the use of CUDA and OpenMP in more demanding simulations.

 #### `display.py`
 Helper class to display multiple graphs using `matplotlib`